rmjarvis/TreeCorr/docs/cov.rst

     >>> tx_cov = treecorr.estimate_multi_cov([ng,gg,dd], 'bootstrap') # Or include in multi_cov

 As mentioned above, using ``patch_centers`` is optional for ``rand``, but probably recommended.
-In the last line, it would be required that ``ng`` and ``gg`` were also made using catalogs with the same patch centers that ``dd`` used.
+In the last line, it is required that ``ng`` and ``gg`` were also made using catalogs with the same patch centers that ``dd`` used.

-The use pattern for `NNNCorrelation` is analogous, where `calculateZeta <NNNCorrelation.calculateZeta>` needs to be run to get the covariance estimate, after which it may be used in a list passed to `estimate_multi_cov`.
+The usage pattern for `NNNCorrelation` is analogous, where `calculateZeta <NNNCorrelation.calculateZeta>` needs to be run to get the covariance estimate, after which it may be used in a list passed to `estimate_multi_cov`.

 Design Matrix